shivannis/xandr-docs-public/xandr-docs/articles/bidders/inventory-availability-report.md

 }
 ```

-**`GET` the report data from the report download service**
+### `GET` the report data from the report download service

 To download the report data to a file, make another `GET` call with the Report ID, but this time to the **report-download** service.
 You can find the service and Report ID in the `url` field of the previous `GET` response.
 When identifying the file that you want to save to, be sure to use the file extension of the `"format"` that you specified in your initial `POST`.

 > [!NOTE]
-> If an error occurs during download, the response header will include an HTTP error code and message.
+> - If an error occurs during download, the response header will include an HTTP error code and message.
 Use `-i` or `-v` in your call to expose the response header.
+>
+> - There is a limit of 100,000 rows per report when you download them as XLSX and Excel file.

 ```
 $ curl -b cookies 'https://api.appnexus.com/report-download?id=6b177543a9411ffa67b09bdf5e76cac1' > /tmp/platform_inventory_availability.csv
 ```

-> [!NOTE]
-> There is a limit of 100,000 rows per report when you download them as XLSX and Excel file.